-From the matters communicated with the Audit Committee, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
+From the matters communicated with the Audit Committee, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-Report on other legal requirements
+Report on other legal and regulatory requirements

-Comments on the management report of the company
+Comments on the management report for the Group

-Pursuant to Austrian Generally Accepted Accounting Principles, the management report is to be audited as to whether it is consistent with the financial statements and as to whether the management report was prepared in accordance with the applicable legal regulations.
+Pursuant to Austrian Generally Accepted Accounting Principles, the management report for the Group is to be audited as to whether it is consistent with the consolidated financial statements and as to whether the management report for the Group was prepared in accordance with the applicable legal regulations.
+Regarding the consolidated non-financial statement contained in the management report for the Group, it is our responsibility to examine whether it has been prepared, to read it and to consider whether it is, based on our knowledge obtained in the audit, materially inconsistent with the consolidated financial statements or otherwise appears to be materially misstated.

-Management is responsible for the preparation of the management report in accordance with Austrian Generally Accepted Accounting Principles.
+Management is responsible for the preparation of the management report for the Group in accordance with Austrian Generally Accepted Accounting Principles.

-We conducted our audit in accordance with Austrian standards on auditing for the audit of the management report.
+We conducted our audit in accordance with Austrian standards on auditing for the audit of the management report for the Group.